maherbel/dataiku-project/README.md

 `/missionData` (GET)

-Fetches the current mission's data (exctracted from the millenium falcon config file).
+Fetches the current mission's data (extracted from the millenium falcon config file).

 ### Missing features to roll to PROD